Packing for college doesn’t have to be stressful. With the right move-in list, you'll be living like a king on campus.

 The tap water isn’t wonderful everywhere.

 Popcorn (Newman's Own Organic)

 Because “girls night in” with a Disney movie will be one of your fondest college memories.

-Stockpile cereal bars, mac ’n cheese and ramen noodles from a bulk store like Costco—because you won’t want to go food shopping during midterms.
+Stockpile granola, mac ’n cheese and ramen from a bulk store like Costco—because you won’t want to go food shopping during midterms.

 The best beers aren’t twist-offs.

 Because the morning after is less romantic when you have morning breath.